-The Adult Survivors Act (ASA) is proposed legislation that would create a special one year look back window to allow people who were sexually assaulted in New York State to file a lawsuit against the person who harmed them and/or the negligent institution.
+The Adult Survivors Act (ASA) is proposed legislation that would create a special one year look back window to allow individuals who were 18 or older when they were sexually assaulted in New York State to file a lawsuit against the person who harmed them and/or the negligent institution.
 This bill is necessary because of the very short statute of limitations that most adult survivors of sexual assault currently face.

 What Does it Mean That a “Negligent Institution” Can be Sued?

 When we say institution, we are referring to any organization.
 This can include schools, houses of worship, or the workplace.
 Institutions are considered negligent when they knew, or should have had known, about the abuse.

 - Beginning six months after the ASA becomes law, any time-barred adult who was sexually assaulted in New York State would have one year to file a retrospective civil lawsuit

 - The ASA would only set aside the civil statute of limitations for the duration of the one-year window.
 When that window expires, the existing statute of limitations would once again be in effect

 Who Could Benefit from the Adult Survivors Act?

 - Any time-barred adult survivor of a sexual assault that took place in New York State.
 Under New York law, an adult is considered to be 18 years of age or older.